secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/Windows Fundamentals/Interacting with Windows/Interacting with the Windows Operating System.md

 ```

 ### Running Scripts
-- The PowerShell ISE (Integrated Scripting Environment) allows users to write PowerShell scripts on the fly.
-It also has an autocomplete/lookup function for PowerShell commands.
-The PowerShell ISE allows us to write and run scripts in the same console, which allows for quick debugging.
-- We can run PowerShell scripts in a variety of ways.
-If we know the functions, we can run the script either locally or after loading into memory with a download cradle like the below example.
+- **PowerShell ISE (Integrated Scripting Environment):**
+    - The PowerShell ISE is a powerful tool for writing, testing, and debugging PowerShell scripts.
+    - It includes features like autocomplete and command lookup, which help users quickly write and correct commands.
+    - Users can write scripts and run them within the same console, making it easier to test and debug.
+- **Running PowerShell Scripts:**
+    - PowerShell scripts can be executed in several ways:
+        - **Locally:** By running the script directly in the PowerShell ISE or from the command line.
+        - **From memory:** Scripts can be loaded into memory using a download cradle or by invoking a script's functions after it has been loaded.
 ```powershell-session
 PS C:\htb> .\PowerView.ps1;Get-LocalGroup |fl